– Ask Cheryl – How to Avoid Wedding Registry Blunders

 6. Don’t register for the same items at different stores.

-7. Check on your Registry…
+7. Don’t abandon your Registry…

 While a small percentage of couples prefer not to register (and that’s perfectly acceptable), wedding guests have come to rely on the convenience of a gift registry.
-They want to feel confident that they are buying you something you need and will truly enjoy.
-And RegistryFinder.com makes it so simple for guests to find all of your wedding registries in one convenient place.
+They want to feel confident they are buying you something you need and will truly enjoy.
+RegistryFinder.com makes it so simple for guests to find all of your wedding registries in one convenient place.

-If you have questions or comments about gift giving or wedding etiquette, please comment below or email AskCheryl@RegistryFinder.com.
+If you have questions or comments about gift-giving or wedding etiquette, please comment below or email AskCheryl@RegistryFinder.com.

 Leave a Reply